Freddie Freeman Player Props: Dodgers vs. Phillies

 Freddie Freeman At The Plate

-- Freeman has an OPS of .990, fueled by an OBP of .410 to go with a slugging percentage of .580.
-All three of those stats lead Los Angeles hitters this season.
+- Freeman leads Los Angeles with an OBP of .415, plus a team-best slugging percentage of .579.

-- Among qualifying hitters in MLB action, his batting average ranks second, his on-base percentage ranks fourth, and he is third in the league in slugging.
+- Among qualifying hitters in MLB, he ranks second in batting average, second in on-base percentage, and third in slugging.

-- Freeman will look to extend his four-game hitting streak.
-He's batting .316 with two homers in his last outings.
+- Freeman is batting .412 with two homers during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.